“We don’t see things the way they are. We see things the way we are.” – The Holly Talmud

 Consider The Training Necessary to Become a Great Plumber

 People usually don’t realise that becoming a plumber takes a lot of time, specialised training and education.
 Hands-on experience and classroom training are both required to successfully complete a plumbers’ certification course.
-This kind of training is usually provided by a technical / vocational school or a an apprenticeship program.
+This kind of training is usually provided by a technical/vocational school or an apprenticeship program.

 “One more option is an apprenticeship program with a master plumber that usually lasts between four to five years.” commented the plumbing professional Shem Bruce, a tradesman specialising in the wide range of plumber jobs, such as plumbing repairs, fixing leaky pipes, shower and bathroom fitting and more.
 “There is a long list of skills and knowledge that have to be acquired during the training period.
 Some of them are more technical like installing, testing and repairing water systems, blueprint reading, fabrication, proper tool usage and troubleshooting.
 Others include safety procedures and standards as well as business skills.” he adds.

 This said, do you think that all this training should come for nothing?

 Doesn’t this much-needed occupation deserve a fair wage?

 What Certification And Licensing Are Required To Work As A Plumber?

 The ability to work independently comes with a price, too.
 Just because a plumber has finished their training doesn’t mean they can practice the trade on their own.
 According to the current legal requirements in the UK, plumbers must gather a few years of experience to be able to apply for a certification exam.

 Ultimately, certification and licensing are proof of the highest level of professionalism and expertise a plumber can provide.
 It shouldn’t be surprising that this level of expertise comes with a pricey tag compared to local or semi-qualified tradesmen.